rednafi/rednafi.com/content/misc/docker_mount.md

     apt-get update && apt-get install -y curl
 ```

-Here’s what each option does:
+Here's what each option does:

 -   `--mount=type=cache`: Defines a cache mount that stores the files from the `apt-get`
     commands to speed up future builds by reusing the downloaded packages.